-How to Avoid High Utility Bills with home heating.
+How to Avoid Heater Repair and High Utility Bills with home heating.

 Understanding how your HVAC system works and what type of care it needs can prevent fire hazards and help you save some money on heating bills this winter.
 Following are some tips on how to spend less keeping your family warm and safe this holiday season with good home heating.

 In the United States, the average household spends about $110 per month on electricity, notes this infographic from The Refrigeration School.
 However, homeowners in some regions pay more than those in others.
 Fortunately for residents of Knoxville and other cities in east Tennessee, electricity prices in the state are relatively low.
 Even though Tennesseans typically use about 33% more electricity than the rest of the country, they pay close to the national average for it, indicates the U.S. Energy Information Administration.

 One hundred and ten dollars a month is still a lot of money—even if you’re not paying as much as people in other states to heat your home.
 Save money with simple maintenance like replacing HVAC filters once a month, cleaning the heat exchangers, and making sure air ducts, heating pipes, and windows are properly sealed.

 Adjusting the thermostat can also save you money.
 The U.S. Department of Energy reports that lowering the thermostat by ten to fifteen degrees can enable you to save up to 15% on your electric bill.
 The agency recommends setting the temperature to 68 degrees while you’re awake and even lower when you’re at work or asleep.